Dnefedkin/docs/content/how-to/external-probe.md

 ## Sample Probe
 To understand how it works, lets create a sample probe that sets and gets a key in a redis server.
-Here is the `main` function of such probe:
+Here is the `main` function of such a probe:

 {{< highlight go >}}
 func main() {